-Aerospace & Defense Software Purchases Win/Loss Analysis As Part Of Enterprise Applications Buyer Insight Customer Database
+Aerospace and Defense Software Purchases Win/Loss Analysis As Part Of Enterprise Applications Buyer Insight Customer Database

 Updated continuously, our database features extensive win/loss analysis.
-Each year our research team identifies tens of thousands of these customer Aerospace & Defense wins and losses from public and proprietary sources.
+Each year our research team identifies tens of thousands of these customer Aerospace and Defense wins and losses from public and proprietary sources.

 The research results are being incorporated into regular updates in our Enterprise Applications Buyer Insight Customer Database.
 You can access the Quarterly Win/Loss Analysis Scoreboard and our Enterprise Applications Buyer Insight Customer Database by becoming a subscriber.

 |Aerojet Rocketdyne||Aerospace and Defense||5070||$1.70B||United States||PTC||PTC FlexPLM||Product Lifecycle Management|

 |Airbus Group||Aerospace and Defense||134000||$74.00B||Netherlands||Microsoft||Microsoft Dynamics CRM||Customer Relationship Management|

 |ArianeGroup||Aerospace and Defense||9000||$3.47B||France||Siemens PLM Software||Siemens Teamcenter||Product Lifecycle Management|